-Headquartered in Menlo Park, California, CYNGN Inc., together with its subsidiaries (collectively, "Cyngn" or the "Company"), was incorporated in Delaware in 2013.
+CYNGN Inc., together with its subsidiaries (collectively, "Cyngn" or the "Company"), was incorporated in Delaware in 2013.
 Cyngn Singapore PTE.
 LTD., a Singaporean limited company organized in 2015 and Cyngn Philippines, Inc., a Philippine corporation incorporated in 2018 are wholly owned subsidiaries.
-The Company is in the process of dissolving these subsidiaries.
+The Company is headquartered in Menlo Park, CA.

 Cyngn develops autonomous driving software that can be deployed on multiple vehicle types in various environments.
-The Company has been operating autonomous vehicles ("AV") in production environments since 16 Built and tested in difficult and diverse real-world environments, the self-driving system (DriveMod), fleet management system, and Software Development Kit combine to create a full-stack advanced autonomy solution designed to be modular, extendable, and safe.
+The Company has been operating autonomous vehicles in production environments.
+Built and tested in difficult and diverse real-world environments, the self-driving system ("DriveMod"), fleet management system, and Software Development Kit combine to create a full-stack advanced autonomy solution designed to be modular, extendable, and safe.
 The Company operates one business segment.